rosin-project/rxros2/README.md

 }
 ```

-The `rxros2::create_node` takes the node name argument and the created node can be given directly as argument to the `rclcpp::spin`.
+The `rxros2::create_node` takes the node name argument and the created node can be given directly as argument to the `rclcpp::spin` function.

 ## Observables